Grothendieck-Springer resolutions and TQFTs: TQFTs in a -shifted Weinstein symplectic category

 Let $\mathbf{C}$ be a symmetric monoidal category.
 A two-dimensional topological quantum field theory (TQFT) in $\mathbf{C}$ is a symmetric monoidal functor $\Cob_2\longrightarrow\mathbf{C}$, where $\Cob_2$ is the category of two-dimensional cobordisms.
 While one often takes $\mathbf{C}$ to be vector spaces over a fixed field, other cases warrant consideration.
 This is a context in which to formulate the Moore--Tachikawa conjecture \cite{moo-tac:11}.
 Moore and Tachikawa take $\mathbf{C}$ to be $\MT$, a category of affine symplectic varieties with Hamiltonian actions.
 Complex semisimple affine algebraic groups constitute the objects of $\MT$.
 Morphisms in $\mathrm{Hom}_{\MT}(G,H)$ are certain isomorphism classes of affine Hamiltonian $G\times H$-varieties.
 One composes morphisms in $\MT$ via Hamiltonian reduction at level zero: given $[X]\in\mathrm{Hom}_{\MT}(G,H)$ and $[Y]\in\mathrm{Hom}_{\MT}(H,K)$, we have $[Y]\circ[X]\coloneqq [(X\times Y)\sll{0}H]\in\mathrm{Hom}_{\MT}(G,K)$.
 Products of objects and morphisms constitute the tensor product of a symmetric monoidal structure on $\MT$.

 Now let $G$ be a connected semisimple affine algebraic group with Lie algebra $\g$.
 Consider the Kostant slice \cite{kostant} $\mathrm{Kos}\s\g$ associated to a principal $\mathfrak{sl}_2$-triple in $\g$ \cite{kostant-american}, i.e. an $\mathfrak{sl}_2$-triple $(e,h,f)\in\g^{\times 3}$ with $e,h,f\in\greg$.
-It turns out that the affine variety $G\times\mathrm{Kos}$ is symplectic in a natural way \cite{bielawski97,crooks-roeser}.
+It turns out that the affine variety $G\times\mathrm{Kos}$ is symplectic in a natural way, as follows from generalities on \textit{Kostant--Whittaker reduction} \cite{kostant-inventiones}; see \cite{bielawski97,crooks-roeser} as well.
 Left multiplication in the first factor defines a Hamiltonian action of $G$ on $G\times\mathrm{Kos}$.
 As such, the isomorphism class of $G\times\mathrm{Kos}$ is a morphism from $G$ to the trivial group in $\MT$.
 This is a context for the Moore--Tachikawa conjecture; we state it below.

 \begin{conjecture}[Moore--Tachikawa \cite{moo-tac:11}] Let $G$ be a connected semisimple affine algebraic group with Lie algebra $\g$.
 Suppose that $\mathrm{Kos}\s\g$ is the Kostant slice associated to a principal $\mathfrak{sl}_2$-triple in $\g$.
 There exists a two-dimensional TQFT $\eta_{G}:\Cob_2\longrightarrow\MT$ satisfying $\eta_G(S^1)=G$ and $\eta_G( ) = [G \times \mathrm{Kos}]$. \end{conjecture}